ananya-gupta/spidertask2/README.md

 # spidertask2

 online notice board

 used XAMPP.
+Can be downloaded from - https://www.apachefriends.org/download.html
 language used for backend -PHP.

 servername = "localhost";
 username = "ananya";
 password = "1234";
 datasasename = "projectdb";

+how to login for the first time- email-ag9111998@gmail.com password-ananyagupta access level is set to prof.

 table used for storing all the registration = "registration"
 ![registrationtable](/screenshots/registrationtable.jpg?raw=true "registrationtable")